Huotes/CommitMaker/README.md

 Chuck Norris once pulled out a single hair from his beard and skewered three men through the heart with it.

 I've got a really good UDP joke to tell you, but i don't know if you'll get it

+How many theoretical physicists does it take to screw in a light bulb?
+Two.
+One to hold the bulb and one to rotate the universe.